remotemcu/remcu_examples/STM32F030-51/README.md

 Navigate to ‘examples_stm32f030’ or ‘examples_stm32f051’ directory depending on your board.

-#### If you want to use the REMCU Lib without flashing the image
+#### Manual configuration.
+Installation all necessary components
 That requires next:
-Downlaod prebuild OpenOCD from [here](https://github.com/remotemcu/Raspbian_packages) to your Raspbian RootFS.
+1. Downlaod prebuild OpenOCD from [here](https://github.com/remotemcu/Raspbian_packages) to your Raspbian RootFS.
 The build have been tested on Raspberry Pi and we recommend it.

 ```bash
 git clone https://github.com/remotemcu/Raspbian_packages.git